 The Bissell Powerfresh 1940 Blue steam mop weighs just 6.2lbs, and it is covered by a one-year limited warranty.
 The cost is $80-$110 from various retailers.

-- Vacuuming, washing and drying tile and other hard floors
+- Washing and drying tile and other hard floors

-- Nozzles and brushes that can be removed for easy cleaning
+- Brushes that can be removed for easy cleaning

-- Clean and dirty water tanks, so only clean water is applied to flooring
+- Separate clean and dirty water tanks, so only clean water is applied to flooring

-- Some packages include hard-floor wipes and detergent
+- Some packages include specific cleaning solutions for pets and tile grout.

 Hoover doesn’t discourage using cleaner in this machine, but be sure the product you use is formulated for your flooring type.
 Distilled water will keep the Hoover FloorMate working optimally for longer.